aaz25/431-2021/README.md

 **All** students at CWRU are welcome to take the course.
 Dr. Love will, in time, respond to student requests made through the student information system (SIS).

-- Students who request permission prior to July 6 will be granted permission to enroll in the course, no later than July 6.
+- Students who request permission prior to 2021-07-06 will be granted permission to enroll in the course.
-- Students requesting permission later than July 6 will be admitted to the course until we reach capacity.
+- Students requesting permission after 2021-07-06 will be admitted to the course until we reach capacity.
     - Students admitted to degree programs in the Department of Population & Quantitative Health Sciences will receive highest priority for admission.
     - Students planning to take both 431 and 432 in the 2021-22 cycle will also receive higher priority than students planning only to take 431.
 - Dr. Love does not allow students to audit any of his courses.